Aliases for RB1CC1 Gene

 GeneCards Summary for RB1CC1 Gene

 RB1CC1 (RB1-Inducible Coiled-Coil 1) is a Protein Coding gene.
-Diseases associated with RB1CC1 include breast cancer and retinoblastoma.
+Diseases associated with RB1CC1 include breast cancer.
 Among its related pathways are GPCR Pathway and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protein kinase binding.